-There are many accelerated BSN nursing programs offered across all nursing schools in Texas that offer second degree or accelerated BSN programs.
+There are many accelerated BSN nursing programs offered across all nursing schools in Texas that offer BS to BSN programs.
 These fast-track nursing programs are a way for you to secure an education that prepares you for examination, licensure and work as a Registered Nurse.
-The first step to finding a degree program to earn you Bachelor's of Science in Nursing is to request information from the schools in your area, so that you can review the information and decide which programs you would like to apply to.
+The first step to finding a degree program to earn your Bachelor's of Science in Nursing is to request information from the nursing schools in your area, so that you can review the information and decide which BSN nursing programs you would like to apply to.

 We have taken the time to compile a thorough list of BSN nursing programs in Texas, so you can spend your time preparing for application, admission and your subsequent studies.
 Feel free to request from as many schools as you'd like, and keep in mind that the featured schools offer distance learning and online options which may be more flexible than traditional programs.

 The colleges and universities in Texas that offer accelerated BSN programs help prepare aspiring nurses to work in a variety of healthcare settings, including hospitals, ambulatory care settings and home healthcare.
 These schools are also taking steps to follow some of the key recommendations from a Strategic Action Plan to Increase the Supply of RNs in Texas by 2020.

 Two of the key provisions include the development of accelerated track programs into professional nursing for students with degrees in non-nursing majors; the pursuance of distance education methodologies to improve access to professional nursing programs.
 This means that there is a focused effort to expand BSN nursing programs in Texas to fit the needs of students like you.
 As a second degree nursing student, you can help bridge the gap between the supply and demand for nurses in Texas, while simultaneously embarking upon a rewarding and fulfilling career.